asornbor/CA05/README.md

       - Utilize the kNN algorithm to develop the recommendation system.
 The model should identify similar movies based on user ratings.
       - Optimize the model by selecting an appropriate value for k (the number of neighbors).

-  3. **Model Evaluation:**
-      - Evaluate the model's performance using suitable metrics, such as Mean Squared Error (MSE) or Root Mean Squared Error (RMSE), to measure the accuracy of predictions.
-      - Perform cross-validation to ensure the model's reliability and robustness.

- 4. **Recommendation Demonstration:** Demonstrate the recommendation system by selecting a few movies and displaying the top recommendations for each.
+ 3. **Recommendation Demonstration:** Demonstrate the recommendation system by selecting a few movies and displaying the top recommendations for each.

 ## Deliverables